Award Winning Meat Temperature Guide Keeps You Safe And Saves Bucks

 This is the secret behind sous vide cooking.
 Sous vide machines are precisely controlled warm water baths usually set for 130°F and above.
 Food is placed in vacuum sealed bags and submerged in the water.
 It can remain there for hours and never go higher than 130°F. When it is time to serve, you just sear it to get those good dark brown flavors.
 In fact, if you are willing to accept a 6D kill rate, 1 cell in 1,000 big burgers, a pretty darn safe level, the time goes down even more.

-Click here for excerpts from the technical document at USDA.
+Click here for excerpts from the technical document.
 Here is another document from USDA explaining how they came to select 165°F as the minimum temp for poultry.

 Chicken & Turkey With 12% Fat